hopkinton-independent-logo2x

 “They have kind of built the team from the ground up in their four years here,” Link said.
 “We would not have achieved the skill level that we did without them.”

 Fellow senior Ava DeLong was a selfless leader for the Hillers, and several strong sophomores and juniors contributed to the team’s success.
-One of those juniors, Ella Carpenter, stepped in for the final meets as an alternate and, Link said, “absolutely saved us.”
+One of those juniors, Ella Carpenter, stepped in for three meets as an alternate and, Link said, “absolutely saved us.”

 “We have really great sophomores and juniors,” the coach said.
 “Every kid had put in so much effort to improve and make corrections.
 I have never seen a group of kids who wanted to succeed and who did more to make it happen.”